35percent/11tystarter/src/posts/aylesbury-phase-2b-approved-by-planning-committee-for-the-second-time.md

 #### Why so little family housing?

-Objectors and the SLC also drew the committee's attention to the low level of 3-bed plus family housing, which fell short of the Councils requirements -
+Objectors and the SLC also drew the committee's attention to the low level of family housing, with just xxxx units and falling short of the Councils requirements for two-bed plus, three-bed plus and five-bed plus (four-bed plus was met).
+The committee report noted this, but considered it acceptable because all the four and five bed homes would be for social rented housing.
+It also approved of the higher number of one and two bed free-market homes, because these improved the viability of the scheme.

+[The SLC rejected these arguments](https://planning.southwark.gov.uk/online-applications/files/7A2D6171119C937B95CB751E37AD25A8/pdf/22_AP_2226-OBJECTION-4068338.pdf), pointing out that the Aylesbury had been envisaged as a family-oriented regeneration and that the Southwark Plan 2022 had been drafted *'to ensure a particularly high amount of family homes on the Aylesbury estate';* further, the relevant policy was not subject to viability and therefore failing to provide the required family housing was a severe breach.

 #### Ward councillors decline to support NHG application